BenBals/mount-doom/README.md

 Mount Doom is an exact solver for directed feedback vertex set.

 We approach this problem by first exhaustively applying a set of reduction rules to obtain a potentially smaller kernel.
 In order to find a minimum DFVS on this remaining kernel, we solve a series of derived Vertex Cover instances.
+We provide a theoretical [solver description](https://github.com/BenBals/mount-doom-description/raw/main/exact.pdf) and its [source code](https://github.com/BenBals/mount-doom-description).

 It was created as part of Hasso Plattner Institute's participation of the [2022 PACE Challenge](https://pacechallenge.org/2022/).